 I have a PhD in political science from Columbia University, having specialized in the political economy of conflict, humanitarian intervention, and foreign policy.
-I’m currently a fellow at the Stanford Center on International Conflict and Negotiation.
 My research examines the causes of conflict and the impact of interventions that aim to reduce violence: I have explored the political economy of the Congolese military and institutional causes of violence against civilians in the DRC, analyzed the impact of satellite technologies used to monitor and deter genocidal violence in Darfur, examined the ways in which peacekeepers can win hearts and minds with local communities in Haiti, and assessed how territorial control and civilian support explain patterns of civilian abuse in Aceh, amongst other projects.

 I have worked and lived in the Great Lakes Region of Africa, West Africa, and Somalia and Haiti.
 I speak French and I’m not too shabby at Swahili, I am a pro in R, and I love doing triathlons.